leifos-gmbh/ILIAS/components/ILIAS/MyStaff/PRIVACY.md

 or tests over at least one account under their authority, as granted by position access in the **OrgUnit** administration.
-This permission can be set as a default per position, but can also be overwritten locally in individual courses, groups, surveys, and tests
+This permission can be set as a default per position, but can also be overwritten locally in individual courses, groups, surveys, and tests.

 It presents data related to competences achieved by accounts in courses, groups, surveys, or tests.
 For a competence to appear,